 How to manage Corrupted gear for your undergeared alts

 Whether you’re just coming back to World of Warcraft for patch 8.3, or you’ve been playing for a while and you just decided to get your alts up to speed with the gear options like Old God Assaults, one thing you may not really be prepared for is just how quickly Corruption can get out of hand.
+And now that you can buy Corruption to add to your gear, the problem could get even worse.

 Now, I like Corrupted gear.
 And with a little care and attention, it can be quite manageable.
 But there are ways you can really mess up with Corruption.
 Just ask my poor Paladin — until I managed to cleanse most of my gear, almost all of the upgrades I was getting were Corrupted items, and I was running around trying to solo and do quests in a 200 Corruption set of pieces that were all upgrades, but which were killing her faster than the mobs were.
 This was entirely due to two factors — RNG and a complete lack of Corrupted Mementos on her when I started seriously working on getting her gear up.